felix-hellman/gop/README.md

 * A private/public RSA key pair in pem format
 * A package description in form of a yaml file

+By deploying a package you agree to that you are the rightful owner of what has been published.

 #### Startup

 To effectivly create a new account with gop you can do the following